Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

 By applying these strategies, the system will maintain high performance while ensuring scalability as the game evolves and attracts more players.

+# Programming Languages, Libraries, and Frameworks

+This section outlines the key programming languages, libraries, and frameworks that will be used in our system.
+The selections are based on project requirements such as performance, scalability, and long-term maintainability.

+## Backend

+- **Programming Language: Go**
+  - *Why:* Go is a statically typed, compiled language known for its performance, simplicity, and excellent support for concurrent programming.
+These features make it an ideal choice for building a high-performance game server that can efficiently handle multiple simultaneous connections.
+While robust the language has fairly simple syntax which will make it easier for those on the team that don't yet know it to learn.

+- **Framework: chi**
+  - *Why:* chi is a lightweight and idiomatic HTTP router for Go, designed for building RESTful APIs.
+Its minimalistic design and composability allow for rapid development while keeping the backend lean and maintainable.

+## Front End
+- **React with TypeScript**
+  - *Why:* React provides a powerful framework for building interactive user interfaces, while TypeScript adds static typing, reducing runtime errors and improving code maintainability.
+This combination ensures a scalable and robust front-end development experience.
+React will also allow us to reuse UI elements in multiple screens which will help us reuse components as new game content is added in the future.

+- **Additional Frontend Libraries:**
+  - **Fetch API**
+    - *Why:* Used for making HTTP requests to our backend, ensuring smooth communication between the client and server.
+  - **React Router**
+    - *Why:* Manages in-app navigation, ensuring a seamless user experience as players move between different views.
+  - **CSS Frameworks (Tailwind CSS)**
+    - *Why:* Provides pre-built components and utility classes that expedite the development of a responsive and user-friendly interface.
+Will allow us to build a styled ui faster and help with designing new pages and content in the future.

+## How these choices affect development and performance

+- **Performance and Scalability:**
+  Both Go and React are optimized for high performance and scalability.
+Go's efficient concurrency handling may be crucial for managing a high volume of simultaneous requests, while React's virtual DOM and component-based architecture ensure a smooth and responsive user experience.

+- **Ease of Development & Maintainability:**
+  Go's simplicity and clear syntax lower the learning curve and reduce complexity, making the backend easier to maintain over time.
+Meanwhile, React combined with TypeScript offers enhanced code quality and predictability on the frontend, facilitating long-term maintenance and reducing the risk of bugs.

+- **Ecosystem and Community Support:**
+  The vast ecosystems around Go and React mean access to extensive libraries, frameworks, and community support.
+This ensures that any challenges encountered can be swiftly addressed with proven solutions and best practices.

+- **Modularity and Flexibility:**
+  By leveraging specialized libraries (like chi for routing and stripe-go for payment integration), the system remains modular.
+This modularity allows individual components to be updated or replaced independently as the system evolves, aligning with future requirements and technological advancements.